-Our employment laws were also amended to recognize employees as integral family members, sometimes called upon to provide care for critically ill or dying relatives.
-Our Family Medical Leave (FML) allows you up to 27 weeks off per year to do just that.
+The Employment Standards Act recognizes employees as integral family members, sometimes called upon to provide care for critically ill or dying relatives.
+Family Medical Leave (FML) allows you up to 27 unpaid weeks off per year to do just that.
 Almost all employees are eligible for this leave, regardless of your length of service or status as full-time or part-time.

 EI Sick Leave Benefits